wombleton/gitlaw-nz/acts/R/Reciprocal Enforcement of Judgments Act 1934.md

     _registration_ means registration under [Part 1][4], and the expressions _register_ and _registered_ shall be construed accordingly.

-    (2) For the purposes of this Act the expression ""action _in personam_"" shall not be deemed to include any matrimonial cause or any proceedings in connection with any of the following matters---that is to say, matrimonial matters, administration of the estates of deceased persons, bankruptcy, winding up of companies, lunacy, or guardianship of infants.
+    (2) For the purposes of this Act the expression _action _in personam__ shall not be deemed to include any matrimonial cause or any proceedings in connection with any of the following matters---that is to say, matrimonial matters, administration of the estates of deceased persons, bankruptcy, winding-up of companies, lunacy, or guardianship of infants.

-    (3) In this Act, references to _Her Majesty's dominions outside the United Kingdom_ shall be construed as including references to any territories which are under Her Majesty's protection and to any territories in respect of which a mandate under the League of Nations has been accepted by His Majesty.
+    (3) In this Act, references to the Sovereign's dominions outside the United Kingdom shall be construed as including references to any territories which are under the Sovereign's protection and to any territories in respect of which a mandate under the League of Nations has been accepted by the Sovereign.

     Compare: Foreign Judgments (Reciprocal Enforcement) Act 1933 s 11 (UK)